tariq7299/BolesaLandingPage/to-do.md

 - Create more spacing variables
 - Create mixing for hover button effects/some grid boiler plate
 - Use Articles and sections and header adn main and footer and nav to apply to correct things
+- Chnage the spacing unit
+- Create files for every kind of variables to just be more organized

 - **NOT so importatnt**

 - Make the font size of clamp to make it dynamic depeing on the screen size